|

 Our team was asked to help out on STEM Day at Montview Elementary.
 We got there around 9 AM and helped until 1:30 PM or so.

+There were several individual classes of 3rd - 5th grade students that visited the STEM Lab in shifts.
+Our team members assisted the children with programming a simple robot.
+Our students had a great time and look forward to doing something similar in the future.
 We were once again privileged to host an international group of women in science & technology at Jemison.
 This year eight ladies from Colombia, Costa Rica, Greece, Guatemala, Jordan, Morocco, Republic of Korea, and Pakistan participated in the State Department program.
 The group first came up to the robotics lab (second floor in the College Academy) and spoke with the students about the team and the robotics program.
 The visitors each told their story about what they do while the students listened with interest.
 We then took the group to see the Advanced manufacturing where they saw the 3D printers they have down there and learned about the Greenpower car, Mechatronics, and Welding programs.

 We finished the visit with a group photo under the Mae Jemison portrait in the main hallway.
 The students were so engaged in the visitors that several exchanged email addresses before the day was out.
 We attended the Huntsville Science Festival, better known as STEAMfest, for the fourth time.
 Originally the festival was at the VBC and had around 40 vendors.
 Now it's too big for the VBC with almost 100 vendors.
 It was held at the Orion Amphitheater this year!
 There were several robotics teams in attendance.
 Some had their own booths.
 FIRST Robotics had a large booth in front of the amphitheater stage.
 We participated in the FIRST booth.
 Almost all the booths were hands-on for the attendees.
 We let children drive one of our robots while supervising them carefully for safety.
 Our prototype swerve chassis had the speed turned down so if it did get away from us it would not be likely to hurt anyone.
 All the students had the chance to go around to all the exhibits when they weren't helping out at our booth.
 The Cave Sim activity was a favorite of our students.
 There were many, many more interactive STEM booths for everyone to enjoy.
 The students were tired after our 10AM-4 PM day, but everyone had a great time!
 We participated in the school Trunk or Treat event for the first time this year.
 The activity started out a few years ago, when it was held outside.
 Then it started raining, so they moved it inside to the competition gym.
 However, it has now grown so much that they will hold it outside next year.
 Since we had never participated we didn't know exactly what to expect.
 We purchased a bag of candy to hand out, and then decorated last year's robot in some creepy spiderweb ribbon.
 We got our little wagon full of materials - the candy, brochures, buttons to hand out, the paper mache jag head for the candy, etc. at Tuesday's meeting.
 Then we met after school on Wednesday to bring everything down to the gym.
 Our lab is on the 2nd floor, so everything had to go to the elevator on the opposite end of the school from the gym.
 Then once in the gym down another elevator to the floor level of the gym.
 Only that elevator was broken.
 Not wanting the students to carry almost 100 pounds of robot down stairs we opted to only bring our small swerve chassis down.
 We set up our table and prepared to be scared by all the little goblins.
 Click on the captions to see the photo.
 Once the event started we realized we were woefully underprepared with the quantity of candy we had.
 And the decoration of our booth.
 Stay tuned for next year's booth!
 Ideas are already being generated.
 Today we went to the AUVSA Pathfinder Symposium where the students visited all the booths, viewed drone flight demonstrations, and showed off our robot and impressed people from the tech companies that attended the Symposium.
 Other FRC teams were there today: Team 34 Rockets from Limestone County, Morgan County Mech Tech #3959 from Brewer High School, and Team 4265 Secret City Wildbots from Oak Ridge, TN.
 The previous two days of the symposium saw other teams, including FIRST LEGO League and FIRST Tech Challenge teams.